Accessibility Checklist for Gravity Forms

 Limitations

-There are a number of external factors that can affect accessibility, and some areas of accessibility research differ in their views of exactly what is needed, but this article will help you lock down some of the most common settings and options that can affect accessibility.
+There are several external factors that can affect accessibility, and some areas of accessibility research differ in their views of exactly what is needed, but this article will help you lock down some of the most common settings and options that can affect accessibility.
 If you have strict compliance requirements, we recommend you bolster the knowledge provided in our documentation with the expertise of an accessibility consultant or advisor.
 That’s what we did!

 Additionally, note that form elements from plugins are not included in this checklist, such as those added by the Gravity Forms payment add-ons.